sbconnelly2000/TSR_PAPER_CODE_Before_cluster/README.md

 This project addresses the issue of varying lighting conditions affecting Traffic Sign Recognition Models.
 By using Fuzzy C Means on HSV histograms to classify images into clusters based on lighting.
 The project automatically classifies and image the runs YOLOv8 object detection on the image using a model trained on similar images.

+## Dataset
+This project used the Self Driving Cars Dataset on RoboFlow

 ## Training
  * Convert RGB Images to HSV Color Space
  * Create 32 feature Histograms Based On The V value